bulletmark/wordle-aid/README.md

 program outputs a list of candidate words in English frequency usage order to your terminal.

-The following example Worldle solution best illustrates how to use it.
+The following example Wordle (#21) solution illustrates how to use it.

 ![wordle solution](https://github.com/bulletmark/wordle-aid/raw/main/wordle-example.png)